aramk/crayon-syntax-highlighter/readme.txt

 * Added MIVA Script language
 * Added Transact-SQL language
 * Added option to add blank lines before and after the code
 * Wrote a neat GeSHi language file scraper, makes it easier to scrape GeSHi files for grouped keywords and add them as Crayon languages
+* Added improved Spanish translation (thanks to <a href="http://www.hbravo.com/" target="_blank">Hermann Bravo</a>)

 = 1.10.1 =
 * Added diff language thanks to <a href="http://omniavin.co/post/262" target="_blank">omniavin</a>